OWASP/www-project-top-10-for-large-language-model-applications/index.md

 **Passcode:** 256955

 We have a working group channel on the [OWASP Slack](https://owasp.org/slack/invite), so please sign up and then join us on the #project-t10-llm channel.

+New to LLM security?
+Check out our [resources page](resources) to learn more.